ekalinin/github-markdown-toc.go/README.md

 Compiling from source
 ---------------------

-You need golang installed is your OS:
+You need golang installed in your OS:

 ```bash
 $ make build